Additional Departments/Affiliated Programs::

 Gay Wilgus spent many years as teacher for two-year olds and as a music and movement consultant for preschool-aged children.
-Gay's past research has centered on the academic writing issues of early childhood education teacher candidates and on programs for young immigrant children in the French and Spanish public schools.
-She is currently involved in an international research collaborative on this topic.
+Her past research has centered on the academic writing issues of early childhood education teacher candidates, programs for young immigrant children in the French and Spanish public schools and on the experiences of mothers from immigrant backgrounds as they seek services and schooling for their children with disabilities.
+Gay’s current research involves a comparative study of early childhood teacher preparation programs in Spain, France, Belgium and Ireland.
+She is the editor of Knowledge, Pedagogy and Postmulticulturalism: shifting the locus of learning in urban teacher education (Palgrave, 2013).

 Ph D Sociology.
 2002.
 City University of New York Graduate Center.
 New York, NY